muflone/watchpage/README.md

   - `REGEX REPLACE`: replace from the item a pattern using a regular expression with a new pattern (specified using `WITH:`)
   - `REGEX SEARCH`: return the first regular expression match
-  - `JSON_DICT_VALUE`: return the value from a JSON dict with the specified key
+  - `JSON DICT`: return the value from a JSON dict with the specified key
   - `JSON_LIST_VALUE`: return the value from a JSON list with the specified index
 - `HEADERS`: a dictionary with the headers to set for the request